Skip to Main Content

 How does driving record impact the cost of car insurance in New Mexico?

-Drivers with tickets, accidents or DUI convictions on their record typically see higher rates than drivers with a clean record.
+Drivers with tickets, accidents or DUI convictions on their records typically see higher rates than drivers with a clean record.
 More serious offenses, like a DUI or multiple at-fault accidents, tend to impact premiums more than a single speeding ticket conviction.
 Note that not all carriers will extend coverage to drivers with a DUI on their record.
 For more information, you could reach out to carriers directly.

 Clean driving record $1,591 N/A

-Speeding ticket $1,857 17%
+Speeding ticket conviction $1,857 17%

-Accident $2,141 35%
+At-fault accident $2,141 35%

-DUI $2,637 66%
+DUI conviction $2,637 66%

 Car insurance rates in New Mexico by credit score